autotestUser001/fluxTest/README.md

    *npx cypress open*

-   then run the trademe_usedcars_spec script in the integration folder.
+   then run the trademe_usedcars_spec script in the integration folder, click each test to see the result.

    To run the test from command line, maximize the command prompt , then type the following command: